 Multiclass SVMs are usually implemented by combining several two-class SVMs.
 In each binary SVM, only one class is labelled as "1" and the others labelled as "-1".
 The one-versus-all method uses a winner-takes-all strategy.
 If there are M classes, then the SVM method will construct M binary classifiers by learning.
-During the testing process, each classifier will get a confidence coefficient $\{\eta_j(\mathbf{x}) | j = 1, 2, \dots, M\}$ and the class k with the maximum confidence coefficient will be assigned to this sample $\mathbf{x}$ .
+During the testing process, each classifier will get a confidence coefficient and the class with maximum confidence coefficient will be assigned to this sample.
+In this paper, we will only use linear SVMs in order to build a fast system.